Skip to primary navigation Skip to content Skip to footer

 1891 1933 1933 never 18 tons Portland Company 622 0-4-4RT

 Notes: Built in 1891 for the Sandy River Railroad as #5, the “N. B. Beal”, later re-numbered 6 after the Sandy River’s consolidation with the other two-foot railroads in Franklin County.
 It was sold in 1923 to the Kennebec Central as their #4.
 Frank Winter bought the KC for its two operational engines in early 1933, and it was renumbered to 9.
 Nine ran off and on until June 8 that year, when it was sidelined for a broken frame member.
 This engine made the final run on the original WW&F in 1934, when engineer Earl Keef ran it to the Top of the Mountain for prospective buyers of the railroad. #9 was sold to Frank Ramsdell in 1937, who kept it in Connecticut, and was later cared for by his daughter, Alice. #9 returned to home rails in 1995.
-This engine is now fully restored and is the pride of the WW&F Railway Museum, see this page for details of its rebirth.
+This engine is now fully restored and is the pride of the WW&F Railway Museum.

 WW&F Historical Passenger Equipment